Ushi-oni: Okayama Prefecture

-In tales told in Ushimado (now Setouchi), Empress Jingū was invading the three Korean kingdoms, she was attacked by an eight-headed ox-shaped monster in this land called Jinrinki, who she shot and killed with an arrow.
+In tales told in Ushimado (now Setouchi), when Empress Jingū invaded the three Korean kingdoms, an eight-headed ox-shaped monster called Jinrinki attacked her, and she shot and killed it with an arrow.
 Jinrinki separated into head, torso, and tail, which became Ushimado's islands of Kishima (yellow island), Maejima (front island), and Aojima (blue island).
-As the empress was returning from Silla, Jinrinki, who was not able to go to peace, turned into an ushi-oni and attacked again, when the Sumiyoshi sanjin grabbed the ushi-oni by the horn and threw the ushi-oni away, and after the ushi-oni was eliminated, it is said its body fell into pieces and became the islands of Kuroshima (black island), Naka no Kojima (middle small island), and Hashi no Kojima (side small island).
+As the empress returned from Silla, Jinrinki, who was not able to go in peace, turned into an ushi-oni and attacked again.
+The Sumiyoshi sanjin grabbed the ushi-oni by the horn and threw it away.
+After the ushi-oni was eliminated, it is said its body fell into pieces and became the islands of Kuroshima (black island), Naka no Kojima (middle small island), and Hashi no Kojima (side small island).
 The name "Ushimado" is considered to be from an accented form of calling this place of legend the "Ushimarobi" (the place where the ox fell).
 Also, in the Hachiman Gudōkun, which introduced the authority of Hachiman who was established in the Kamakura period, there are writings about an oni called Jinrin who fought with Emperor Chūai, and this is considered to be the origin of the aforementioned legend.

 The Sakuyōshi (作陽志), at the Ōhira Mountain in Koshihata, Tomata District, Mimisaka Province (now Tomata District) mentions a paranormal phenomenon that it called "gyūki" (牛鬼).
-In the Kan'ei period, a villager girl just 20 years old had a child with a self-professed government official, but this child's fangs grew long, and became like an ushi-oni complete with a tail and horns, so the parents killed and skewered this child with a cast skewer, to be exposed by the roadside.
-The folklorist Kunio Yanagita states that this is a once deified mountain god who fell and became seen as a yōkai.
+In the Kan'ei period, a villager girl just 20 years old had a child with a self-professed government official, but this child's fangs grew long, and became like an ushi-oni complete with a tail and horns, so the parents killed and skewered this child with a cast skewer to be exposed by the roadside.
+The folklorist Kunio Yanagita states that this is a once-deified mountain god who fell and became seen as a yōkai.